ConnorKillackey/interview-prep/README.md

 ## General Concepts

 This section goes over some important concepts to understand before you dive into the thick of things.
-These concepts will really help you connect different ideas together and will be paramount to your understanding of why one approach is taken over another for certain problems.
+These concepts will really help you connect different ideas together and will be paramount to your understanding of why one approach is taken over another for certain problems. gitr

 ### Memory